saucelabs/sauce-school/tools/site/codelabs/Module2_SeleniumJS.md

 This trick will save you more trouble that you know.
 Practice it often.

 See the complete [source code here](https://github.com/walkerlj0/Selenium_Course_Example_Code/tree/master/javascript/Mod2/2.07).
-Note that you have to run npm install in the root project folder before being able to use code pulled from a repository.
+Note that you have to run `npm install` then `npm i mocha` in terminal from within the root project folder before being able to use code pulled from a GitHub repository.

 <!-- ------------------------ -->